Alternative Agriculture News

 for disseminating technical, economic, and social research findings about

-the character and requirements of alternative farming systems.
+the character and requirements of alternative agriculture systems.

 The development of more effective conservation farming systems through

-current issue of the American Journal of Alternative Agriculture (Volume
+issue of American Journal of Alternative Agriculture (Volume 14, No. 3).

-14, No. 3).
-Other articles cover supplementation of mid- gestation swine
+Other articles cover supplementation of mid- gestation swine grazing

-grazing alfalfa; crop-yield and economic comparisons of organic, low-input,
+alfalfa; crop-yield and economic comparisons of organic, low-input, and

-and conventional farming systems in California's Sacramento Valley;
+conventional farming systems in California's Sacramento Valley; comparison

-comparison of organic and conventional dairy farms in Ontario; global land
+of organic and conventional dairy farms in Ontario; global land resources

 For U.S. subscribers, one volume (four issues) costs US$44 for libraries,